apoapse1/Librum-for-Skyrim-VR/README.md

   - _Alchemy_ tab: change all potion/poison durations to 10s.
   - _Harvest_ tab: change _Food containers_ frequency to "scarce", and quantity to "reduced".
 6. **Dynamic Things.** Apply the following changes:
-  - _Containers/Activators_ tab: deactvivate "Dynamic Safe Containers".
+  - _Containers/Activators_ tab: deactivate "Dynamic Safe Containers".
   - _Advanced Options_ tab: activate "Containers are destructible", "Realistic amount of wood per tree", "Realistic chopping time", and "No food containers".
 7. **End Times.** Adjust to taste -- I leave this at 365 days.
-8. **Forgotten Magic Redone.**
+8. **Forgotten Magic Redone.** Under _Settings_, set the spell tome drop chance to zero.
-8. **Frostfall**.
+9. **Frostfall**.
 Apply the following changes:
   - _Overview_ tab: Activate the mod.
   - _Gameplay_ tab: "At max exposure" -> "death", and disable fast travel and waiting while outdoors.
   - _Meters_ tab: "Layout preset" -> "bottom left" recommended.
-9. **Hunterborn**.
+10. **Hunterborn**.
 Start the mod, and then under the _Enable_ tab, disable the Hunterborn config power.
-10. **iNeed.** Apply the following settings:
+11. **iNeed.** Apply the following settings:
   - _Basics_ tab: Automate eating and drinking, and set the timescale to 8.
   - _Difficulty_ tab: "Food spoilage" -> "numbers".
   - _Notifications_ tab: "Widget style" -> "disabled".
-11. **MageVR.** Spawn MageVR backpack, and "Archery Mode" -> "Realistic".
+12. **MageVR.** Spawn MageVR backpack, and "Archery Mode" -> "Realistic".
-12. **OBIS - Bandits.** Apply the following settings:
+13. **OBIS - Bandits.** Apply the following settings:
   - _Settings_ tab: Enable extra spawns.
   - _Special_ tab: Enable minotaurs and spiders.
-13. **OBIS - Patrols.** Enable under _Settings_.
+14. **OBIS - Patrols.** Enable under _Settings_.
-14. **SkyUI.** Under _General_, disable the Active Effects HUD.
+15. **SkyUI.** Under _General_, disable the Active Effects HUD.
-15. **SkyVoice.** Remove the Skyvoice Options Spell.
+16. **SkyVoice.** Remove the Skyvoice Options Spell.
-16. **Sleep to Level Up.** Disable "Require Sleep to spend Perk Points".
+17. **Sleep to Level Up.** Disable "Require Sleep to spend Perk Points".
-17. **Smart Training.** Disable "Training Perk Points" and activate the mod.
+18. **Smart Training.** Disable "Training Perk Points" and activate the mod.
-18. **Sneak Tools.** Under the _Patch_ tab, disable Horstar's extra dialogue.
+19. **Sneak Tools.** Under the _Patch_ tab, disable Horstar's extra dialogue.
 It is not voiced, unfortunately.
-19. **Sounds of Skyrim.** Adjust to taste, but I don't disable anything.
+20. **Sounds of Skyrim.** Adjust to taste, but I don't disable anything.
-20. **Sands of Time Sleeping Encounters.** In the left column, disable home invasions, set "Jorrvaskr Hall HQ" and "College Ambush Odds" to 0, set "Dungeon Ambush Odds" and "Draugr Keep Ambush Odds" to 50, and set "All Other Places" to 25.
+21. **Sands of Time Sleeping Encounters.** In the left column, disable home invasions, set "Jorrvaskr Hall HQ" and "College Ambush Odds" to 0, set "Dungeon Ambush Odds" and "Draugr Keep Ambush Odds" to 50, and set "All Other Places" to 25.
-21. **Souls Do Things 2.** Under _Settings_, enable "Conversion Spell Learned" if and only if you disabled perk points on level-up earlier.
+22. **Souls Do Things 2.** Under _Settings_, enable "Conversion Spell Learned" if and only if you disabled perk points on level-up earlier.
-22. **Spell Research.** Import all spells.
+23. **Spell Research.** Import all spells.
-23. **Tentapalooza.** The tents _should_ provide Frostfall support without changing these settings, but let me know if this fails.
+24. **Tentapalooza.** The tents _should_ provide Frostfall support without changing these settings, but let me know if this fails.
-24. **Trade & Barter.** Under _Barter Rates_, enable "Modify Barter Settings" and set "Barter Presets" -> "Hardcore".
+25. **Trade & Barter.** Under _Barter Rates_, enable "Modify Barter Settings" and set "Barter Presets" -> "Hardcore".
-25. **WeaponThrowVR.** Under _Presets_, enable either "Cangar's Selection" or "Classic Medium", depending on whether you think the awesome auto-return animation is worth a slight lack of realism.
+26. **WeaponThrowVR.** Under _Presets_, enable either "Cangar's Selection" or "Classic Medium", depending on whether you think the awesome auto-return animation is worth a slight lack of realism.
-26. **Wildcat Combat.** Enable "Allow Wildcat to manage difficulty" and "Burst injuries".
+27. **Wildcat Combat.** Enable "Allow Wildcat to manage difficulty" and "Burst injuries".

 Further, there are a few settings to change using mod configuration spells:
 1. **Destructible Skyrim.** Simply click "remove spell".